open-o/common-tosca-aria/README.md

 Its features can be accessed via a well-documented Python API, as well as a language-agnostic RESTful API that can be deployed as a microservice.

-On its own, ARIA it provides built-in tools for blueprint validation and for creating ready-to-run deployment plans.
+On its own, ARIA provides built-in tools for blueprint validation and for creating ready-to-run service instances.

 ARIA adheres strictly and meticulously to the
 [TOSCA Simple Profile v1.0 specification](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.0/csprd02/TOSCA-Simple-Profile-YAML-v1.0-csprd02.html),